everlifeai/elife/node.md

 Steps to do this:

+1. Make a backup of your existing password file.
+You will find this hidden file in your `elife.data` folder with the name `.luminate-pw`:

+        mv elife.data/.luminate-pw <some backup location>

+2. Regenerate your Stellar Wallet password by using the same steps above. *You must use the same password you have used when setting up the node*.

+        #> ./run.sh enter
+        # cd services/elife-stellar
+        # node pw

-1. Download
+3. Download
    [lu-migrate](https://github.com/theproductiveprogrammer/lu-migrate)
-2. Point it to your stellar account.
+4. Point it to your stellar account.
 You will find your account in the `elife.data/stellar/` directory.
 The filename will end with `.stellar`

         yarn start --to v2 /path/to/elife.data/stellar/wallet-...

-3. Start your node
+5. Start your node and you're ready to go

 ## Your Data